Schachte/rate-limiter/README.md

 Simple and scalable rate limiter that leverages the token bucket algorithm.
 Useful as a sidecar proxy or direct integration into your application.
 See usage below.

+Rate limiters are useful within an application or API gateway/sidecar proxy to avoid overloading your origin server or for preventing spam and abuse.
+When too many requests are invoked within a configurable time period, the user will be hit with either `TooManyRequests` error in Go or the equivalent `429 TooManyRequests` HTTP status code if using the web server.

+Currently, the only dependency is Redis, which is used as a caching server for the bucket statistics to track per-ID request usage.
+Additionally, Redsync is used internally which implements the [Redlock](https://redis.com/glossary/redlock/) algorithm for distributed locking to prevent race conditions from happening when calculating token usage.

 # Usage

+Run Redis environment locally via Docker with: `make run-dev`

 ```go
 // Define parameters for Redis connection and token bucket